oopsmonk/documentation/wallets/0.1/hub/how-to-guides/create-a-demo-exchange.md

 ![New deposit address](../images/fakexchange-deposit-address.png)

-To deposit IOTA tokens into your exchange account, you can send IOTA tokens to this address.
+To transfer IOTA tokens to your exchange account, you can transfer IOTA tokens to this address.
 But, the exchange will not recognize your updated balance yet.

 ## Step 4.
 Monitor user accounts for balance changes

-At the moment, if you send IOTA tokens to the deposit address, the balance in the user's exchange account doesn't update.
+At the moment, if you transfer IOTA tokens to the deposit address, the balance in the user's exchange account doesn't update.

 To make sure this balance is kept up to date, you can monitor Hub user addresses for balance changes, using the [`BalanceSubscription`](../references/restful-api-reference.md#BalanceSubscription) endpoint